 CDP Studio also comes with a ready-made setup for force feedback joysticks.

-GPIO project example
+GPIO LED light example

 Watch the demonstration of how easy it is to setup and use GPIO on a Raspberry Pi with CDP Studio.
 The video shows how to make light patterns with LEDs controlled by a simple GUI.